shrey-mishra/OpenCV/README.md

 ''A window will open displaying the video feed from your webcam with detected hand landmarks and FPS.''

 ''Press q to quit the application.''

+Integration with Major Projects

+The HandDetector module is highly versatile and can be seamlessly integrated into various major projects that require hand gesture recognition and tracking.
+Whether you're working on a virtual reality application, a gesture-based user interface, or a robotics project, this module provides robust hand tracking capabilities.
+By leveraging MediaPipe's advanced hand tracking technology, the HandDetector can be used to detect and analyze hand movements in real-time, enabling intuitive and interactive experiences.
+Its ease of use and modular design allow developers to incorporate it into existing projects with minimal modifications, making it an excellent choice for enhancing human-computer interaction in diverse applications.